vios-s/CSDisentanglement_Metrics_Library/README.md

 ```
 @inproceedings{liu2020metrics,
   author       = "Xiao Liu and Spyridon Thermos and Gabriele Valvano and Agisilaos Chartsias and Alison O'Neil and Sotirios A. Tsaftaris",
-  title        = "Metrics for Exposing the Biases of Content-Style Disentanglement",
+  title        = "Measuring the Biases and Effectiveness of Content-Style Disentanglement",
-  booktitle    = "arxiv",
+  booktitle    = "Proc. of the British Machine Vision Conference (BMVC)",
-  year         = "2020"
+  year         = "2021"
 }
 ```